The PayPal Wars

 The PayPal Wars: Battles with eBay, the Media, the Mafia, and the Rest of Planet Earth (2004) is a book by former PayPal marketing executive Eric M. Jackson.

 Description

 The PayPal Wars is an insider's perspective on the people and events that helped create the company, and its acquisition by eBay in 2002.
-The book recounts PayPal's clashes with lawyers, regulators, and the Mafia.
-Many of PayPal's founding employees went on to start other companies like LinkedIn, Tesla Motors, YouTube, and Yelp, Inc.; they would become known as the PayPal Mafia.
+The book recounts PayPal's clashes with lawyers, regulators, and the American Mafia.
+Many of PayPal's founding employees went on to start other companies like LinkedIn, YouTube, and Yelp, Inc.; they would become known as the PayPal Mafia.

 Critical reception

 The PayPal Wars received acclaim for its writing style and personal narrative.
 The Washington Times said the book is "an absorbing insider's story."
-Reason Magazine said that it "reads like a spy novel."
-Tech Central Station said that "It's rare that a business book is a page turner, but The PayPal Wars is."
+Radley Balko of Reason said that it "reads like a spy novel", while David R. Henderson of TCS Daily said, "It's rare that a business book is a page turner, but The PayPal Wars is".
 Tom Peters said The PayPal Wars "gives the best description of 'business strategy' unfolding in a world changing at warp speed."